 Bronte swore to her mother she would stop biting her nails but these days it was hard not to and her finger tips were always in pain.
 “Do you think they’ll find you guilty?”

 “Bronte.
 Please.
-You know I don't want to discuss it.
+You know I won’t discuss it.
 It’s my burden to carry not yours.”

 Wilson’s Ranch was now a non-working ranch and had just been remodeled and updated six years ago.
 That was back when life was kind to them, when John was still CTO for the largest oil company in the country.

 When they reached the house, Bronte had her door open before the Jeep stopped.
 She grabbed the bag of Ramen noodles and bread, covered her mouth with her shirt, jumped out and ran by her mom’s dusty broken down electric car.
-Her flip-flops flew to a pile of shoes on the side porch as the screen door slammed shut and she ran down a long hall with only one theme on the walls, several plaques that read: Mensa International Member with the names of each member of the household.
-A reminder that only those who scored in the top 98th percentile on the IQ test lived here.
+Her flip-flops flew to a pile of shoes on the side porch as the screen door slammed shut and she ran down a hall with only one thing on the wall, a plaque that read: Mensa International Member.
+A reminder that only those who scored in the top 98th percentile on the IQ test walked these halls.

 Kerosene lamps lit the open living room and kitchen.
 The solar panels were useless on dust days so they had to resort to the days of old for light.
 Gram laid on the pale blue sofa under a blanket, shivering and moaning.
 Above the sofa hung a quote written in black font on a piece of pale green barn wood: